ecarlste/bt-mechlab/README.md

 - [x] Enable weapon table filtering based on WeaponType/TechRating
 - [x] Enable Equipment list loading from the db for weapons
 - [x] Add filters to the equipment list on the mech builder
-- [ ] Implement colors for different weapon types in mech builder
+- [x] Implement colors for different weapon types in mech builder
 - [ ] Get filters on mech builder working
 - [ ] Equipment list should be in a scrollable area
+- [ ] Fix weapon form not submitting due to missing default values
 - [ ] Implement hand actuators in mech builder
 - [ ] Implement lower arm actuators in mech builder
 - [ ] Implement engines in mech builder